 When choosing a Medicare plan, one important factor to consider is finding doctors who accepts Medicare near you.
 No matter if you are looking for a clinic, hospital, new doctor, or if you just want to keep the doctor you’ve been seeing, finding out who takes Medicare is important.
 It all comes down to doing a little research before you schedule your next appointment and asking the right questions at your next visit.

-Keep reading to learn more about finding a doctor that accepts Medicare near you and why it matters.
+Keep reading to learn more about finding a doctor who accepts Medicare near you and why it matters.

 Of course, you can see a doctor who does not accept Medicare, but you may be charged a higher rate for your visit and any services you receive.
 This means your healthcare may be considerably more expensive.

-By choosing a doctor that accepts Medicare, you’ll ensure you are charged the negotiated and acceptable rate.
+By choosing a doctor who accepts Medicare, you’ll ensure you are charged the negotiated and acceptable rate.
 Your doctor’s office will also bill Medicare for your visit.
-In most cases, a doctor that accepts Medicare will also wait to hear back from Medicare before asking you to pay any cost difference if appropriate.
+In most cases, a doctor who accepts Medicare will also wait to hear back from Medicare before asking you to pay any cost difference if appropriate.

 There are a few simple ways to find a doctor who accepts your Medicare plan:

 For most people, having a doctor they trust who is located conveniently is an important part of their healthcare.
-While it is an extra step, it’s important to verify that your doctor accepts Medicare coverage to ensure you get the most from your Medicare benefits.
+While it is an extra step, it’s important to verify that your doctor accepts Medicare coverage or is in your Part C network to ensure you get the most from your Medicare benefits.